 Tax Audits: Guides & Information on IRS & State Income Tax Audits

 Everyone has heard the statistics about tax audits and how it is very unlikely to receive one in a given tax year, but over your lifetime it is more likely than not that you will get audited.
-Whether you are currently being audited, you want to prevent an audit, need help with an audit, or just want general information on an audit, you will find everything you need below.
+Whether you are currently being audited and need IRS tax audit help, you want to prevent an audit, or just want general information on an audit, you will find everything you need below.

 Two goals you should have when going through an audit are to minimize the financial impact of the audit and to prevent the IRS from investigating beyond the original items selected for audit.
 There are no clear cut formulas to an audit, an audit is more like a game filled with many different strategies.
 These tips can help ensure minimal financial impact of an IRS audit.